quynhmanh/gatsby-starter-kontent-lumen/docs/WEB-SPOTLIGHT.md

 ### Kontent Smart Link SDK

 The site has to use [Kontent Smart Link SDK](https://github.com/Kentico/kontent-smart-link#readme).
-In this example, the Smar Link SDK is already configured in [layout component](../src/components/Layout/index.jsx) with the query string parameter name set to `preview-mode` and marking the element by the appropriate [data attributes](https://github.com/Kentico/kontent-smart-link/blob/master/README.md#data-attributes).
-You could use turn on the "Preview mode" by just adding query string parameter to you url (i.e. locally on <http://localhost:8000/?preview-mode=true>).
+In this example, the Smar Link SDK is already configured in the [layout component](../src/components/Layout/index.jsx) with the query string parameter name set to `preview-mode` and marking the element by the appropriate [data attributes](https://github.com/Kentico/kontent-smart-link/blob/master/README.md#data-attributes).
+You could use turn on the "Preview mode" by just adding a query string parameter to your URL (i.e. locally on <http://localhost:8000/?preview-mode=true>).

 ### Turn on Web spotlight